 In consideration of receipt by us of the Course Fee, we grant to you a non-exclusive, non-transferable license (i.e. not to be used by, or transferred to, any other third party) for you to use the Course Materials for the sole purpose of non-commercial home, work or the Cambridge School of Graphology use in connection with the receipt of the Services.

 As such, you may make one copy of the electronic version supplied in pdf format of the Course Materials of the Advanced Diploma Course for your own private purposes.
-You may not make further copies of any Course Materials supplied to you in printed format for the Advanced Diploma Course or Foundation Course.
+You may not make further copies of any Course Materials supplied to you in printed format for the Advanced Diploma Course, Diploma in Forensic Graphology or the Foundation Course.
 You may not make further copies of the hard copy format for the Foundation Course.
 Save as expressly set out in these Terms, you may not sell, modify, copy, reproduce, re-publish, upload, post, transmit or distribute in any way any of the Course Materials or part thereof.

 Any use of the Course Materials not expressly permitted in these Terms is strictly prohibited and will constitute an infringement of these Terms and of either our copyright or our other intellectual property rights.